planl0s/Verify-Ldap-L4/README.md

 This will publish Verify's config to ``app/config/packages/djbarnes/verify-ldap-l4/``.

-You may also want to change the ``'db_prefix'`` value if you want a prefix on Verify's database tables.
+You may also want to change the ``'prefix'`` value if you want a prefix on VerifyLdapL4's database tables.

 Fill in the missing fields for the configuration file at the location mentioned above.
 ```php